Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Benchmarking Datasets

-\paragraph{Materials-science subset.} The \num{1274} materials-science questions are drawn from the 2006–2024 UCLA Materials Science and Engineering Ph.D. qualifying examinations.
+\paragraph{\textsc{Multi-Faceted Physical Reasoning}.} The \num{1274} physical-science questions are drawn from the 2006–2024 UCLA Ph.D. qualifying examinations.
 This provenance ensures originality, rigor, and relevance to authentic scientific reasoning.
 Each problem is annotated with: \textit{(i)} a numeric ground-truth answer rounded to three significant digits, \textit{(ii)} an exact \LaTeX{} expression preserving symbolic fidelity, and \textit{(iii)} a step-by-step expert-verified solution.
 All annotations are fully compliant with \LaTeX{} and \texttt{Markdown} standards, ensuring reproducibility and integration with downstream evaluation pipelines.